pyinat/naturtag/README.md

 The basic UI components are shown below:
 ![Screenshot](assets/screenshots/gui-image-selector.png)

-1. Drag & drop images into the window.
+1. Drag & drop images or folders into the window.
 Right-click an image to remove it.
 2. Or, select files via the file browser on the right
 3. Enter an iNaturalist observation ID or taxon ID
 4. Click the 'Run' button in the lower-left to tag the selected images